In a word: Yes.

 When should you wear polarized sunglasses?

 Any time you’d already wear sunglasses!
 While many people sing the praises of the polarized lifestyle during activities like fishing and golfing, it’s always a good time to reduce glare and give your eyes a break.
-You’ll be more likely to notice the difference in high glare scenarios, like on the water or on the ski slopes, but polarized sunglasses also provide the same benefits for everyday life.
+You’ll be more likely to notice the difference in high glare scenarios – like on the water, on the ski slopes, or on the open road – but polarized sunglasses also provide the same benefits in everyday life.

 So, let’s return to our title question: Are polarized sunglasses worth it?